 Field-hunting tip

-Look in basaltic volcanic rocks, vugs and cavities country — that is the host setting where cowlesite typically forms.
+Look in basaltic volcanic rocks, vugs and cavities country, the host setting where cowlesite typically forms.
 If you start seeing analcime, chabazite, mesolite in float, you are in the right ground.
 Field specimens usually show a platy crystals, lath-like aggregates, radiating sprays habit, so train your eye for that shape before scanning the outcrop.